cph-cachet/cognition_package/README.md

 Each test in Cognition Package is implemented as an [`RPActivityStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPActivityStep-class.html) from [Research Package](https://pub.dartlang.org/packages/research_package).
 As such, they may be used inside an [`RPTask`](https://pub.dev/documentation/research_package/latest/research_package_model/RPTask-class.html) along with other types of [`RPStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPStep-class.html)s.

-Each test consists of 3 key sections - the instructions for the test, the test itself, and the test results.
-Hence, each test includes 3 classes that defines it:
+Each test consists of 3 key sections; the instructions for the test, the test itself, and the test results.
+Hence, each test includes 3 classes that defines:

-1. The model class which extends `RPActivityStep` and defines the parameters available for the specific test (eg. length of the test, the amount of repetitions), as well as the function to calculate the final score of the test after it is run.
+1. The model class which extends `RPActivityStep` and defines the parameters available for the specific test (e.g., the length of the test or the amount of repetitions), as well as the function to calculate the final score of the test.
-2. The UI class which describes how the test is rendered on screen and the logic of running the test.
+2. The UI class which describes how the test is rendered on the screen and the logic of running the test.
 3. The [`RPResult`](https://pub.dev/documentation/research_package/latest/research_package_model/RPResult-class.html) class which describes the data collected from the test and adds it to the list of all results from the task.

 The current set of cognitive tests in the Cognition Package are: